Providing high quality health care for those who need it most

 Michele has served on the advisory council for the Washington County Nonprofit Network and as vice president for Grant Professionals Association of Oregon and Southwest Washington.
 She earned her BA of English at University of Alaska Anchorage (UAA) and completed her graduate work for an MA in Literature at UAA.

 Born and raised in the Northwest, Michele has lived up and down the west coast, including 11 years in Alaska.
-Michele and her husband Bob live on a small acreage in the hills above Saint Helens where they plan to raise chickens and miniature horses and enjoy plenty of family time with their kids and grandkids.
+Michele and her husband Bob live on an acreage in the hills above Saint Helens with a dog, nine hens and two miniature horses, where they enjoy gardening and family time with their kids and grandkids.

-Wendy Owen is the Internal Communications Officer and Grant Write for the Virginia Garcia Memorial Foundation where she writes grant proposals to help fund Virginia Garcia’s amazing programs and gets the word out to employees about all the cool happenings in our clinics and health centers.
+Wendy Owen is the Private Grants Officer for the Virginia Garcia Memorial Foundation where she writes grant proposals to help fund Virginia Garcia’s amazing programs.
+She also manages spending of the grants.

 Before joining Virginia Garcia, Wendy worked as a reporter for The Oregonian for 16 years.
 In that time, she wrote stories from the South Coast of Oregon (remember the New Carissa?) to the Columbia River Gorge (remember the mad cow disease scare?).
 For the last decade, she covered education in Lake Oswego, Beaverton, Hillsboro, Forest Grove and Tigard.
 In fact, she wrote stories about some of the young patients helped by Virginia Garcia.